-Because of their high-efficiency filtration abilities, HEPA filters are dense and can reduce airflow.
-It’s important to check with Fras-Air/General Service Experts Heating & Air Conditioning to make sure your heating and cooling system can work with one.
+Because of their high-efficiency filtration capabilities, HEPA filters are dense and can limit airflow.
+It’s important to ask Fras-Air/General Service Experts to make sure your heating and cooling system can work with one.

 Media air cleaners are sturdier than regular air filters.
 They’re often four to five times wider—or more.
-This barrier attaches tightly against your HVAC unit.
+This barrier mounts snugly against your HVAC equipment.

 There are a few electronic filtering systems you can add in your home.